SUI-Components/sui/packages/sui-bundler/README.md

 The main idea is have a long term caching strategy for the hashed files.
 But you **NEVER** must cache the `manifest.json` file.

-Create the manifest file it is up to you, but your file must follow this schema.
+Create the manifest file is up to you, but your file must follow this schema.
 ```
 {
   /images/favicon.ico: "/images/favicon.23f4ccc7ca.ico",